medunham/typescript/katas/gilded-rose/NOTES.md

 ### Syntax / Language Features

 - Supposing we wanted to use mutation for the update logic, we could certainly shorten the code up by using mutation operators like `--`, `++`, `-=`, or `+=`
-- Using an for loop with incrementing counter can be problematic
+- Using a for loop with incrementing counter can be problematic
+  - There are simpler constructs like `array.forEach` or `for (const x in array)` that use an iterator instead of a incrementing number
   - If we decide to do any kind of asynchronous work with this code in the future, assuming a static unchanging array reference might be unsafe
 - Use of `==` or `!=` instead of `===` or `!==` can be problematic if the constant static values are replaced in the future with other variables with different types ([great stackoverflow question on this topic](https://stackoverflow.com/questions/359494/which-equals-operator-vs-should-be-used-in-javascript-comparisons))
 - The constructor definition defaults the items array (which is odd).
-A simpler pattern might be something like `constructor(items) { this.items = items || [] }` (or using the modifier syntax with a default as defined below)
+A simpler pattern might be something like `constructor(items?: Item[]) { this.items = items || [] }` (or using the modifier syntax with a default as defined below)
 - Use the `constructor` modifier attributes to concisely define member variables (i.e. `constructor(protected items)) { ... }`) for less boilerplate
 - `Array<Item>` isn't necessary, the short hand syntax can be used instead (i.e `Item[]`)
 - Both class constructors have odd / missing argument type declarations